TsungaiChipato/Todo-List-Service/README.md

 - add integration tests / more unit tests
 - make labels a set, instead of an array on mongo, not sure if possible, otherwise solve in code

+# Improvement points since last assignment

+This assignment I tried to do more with middleware.
+The error handling and param middlewares.
+This way there should be less code duplication compared to last time.

 # How to run in Docker

 ```bash